marcelFRO/ecommerce-analytics/README.md

 ### Strategic findings

-1. **Marketplace / dropshipping business model** — extreme long-tail product distribution (top 10 SKUs = 0.94% revenue), passive inventory aging, channel-undifferentiated customer behavior. theLook is a wide-catalog reseller, not a vertical brand.
-Findings should be interpreted through marketplace economics, not vertical retail playbooks.
+1. **Wide-catalog multi-brand retailer with own inventory** — extreme long-tail product distribution (top 10 SKUs = 0.94% revenue), passive inventory aging ($2.1M frozen capital), channel-undifferentiated customer behavior. theLook is a long-tail aggregator carrying many brands, not a vertical D2C brand.
+Findings should be interpreted through multi-brand retailer economics (capital-at-risk in inventory, range vs depth trade-off), not vertical brand playbooks.

 2. **Volume-driven growth, not premium pricing** — 238% revenue acceleration in 2020 sustained through 2023 with avg item price perfectly flat at $59–60.
 Growth was geographic and demographic breadth, not category mix upgrade or price action.

 3. **Flat customer Pareto** — top 10% generates only 34.3% of revenue versus industry 50–60%.
 Revenue from breadth, not whales.
 Strategic implication: customer acquisition cost (CAC) optimization beats lifetime value (LTV) optimization for this business — get more mid-tier customers, don't try to over-extract from existing ones.

-4. **CRM infrastructure gap** — 100K customers with emails on file, only 2,416 reached.
+4. **CRM infrastructure gap** — 100K customers with emails on file, only 2,416 acquired via Email channel (the rest came through Search/Organic/Facebook/Display).
+No evidence of follow-up email campaigns to existing customer base.
 Largest untapped lever in the dataset.
 The fact that all channels show identical loyalty (1.39–1.41 orders/customer) confirms there's no CRM moat — competitors could match this with basic email marketing.

 ### Operational findings